gifale95/eeg_encoding/README.md

 </br>

 ## Data availability
 The raw and preprocessed EEG dataset, the training and test images and the DNN feature maps are available on [OSF][osf].
 The ILSVRC-2012 validation and test images can be found on [ImageNet][imagenet].
-Tu run the code, the data must be downloaded and extracted into the following directories:
+Tu run the code, the data must be downloaded and placed into the following directories:

 * **Raw EEG data:** `~/project_dir/eeg_dataset/raw_data/`.
 * **Preprocessed EEG data:** `~/project_dir/eeg_dataset/preprocessed_data/`.